-A paved area (i.e., asphalt or Portland cement concrete) shall be placed underneath and around the area where Hazardous Material loading and unloading activities will be conducted.
+A paved area shall be placed underneath and around the area where Hazardous Material loading and unloading activities will be conducted.
 If drainage from a loading or unloading area can enter a stormwater conveyance system, drain covers, absorbent booms, diking material sufficient to isolate spilled material, or a quick-closing valve and proper signage shall be provided.